smastrom/vue-collapsed/README.md

 By default, as long as no class is added to the `Collapse` element, `vue-collapsed` will add this transition for you:

-`transition: height var(--vc-auto-duration) cubic-bezier(0.33, 1, 0.68, 1)`
+`height var(--vc-auto-duration) cubic-bezier(0.33, 1, 0.68, 1)`

 `var(--vc-auto-duration)` corresponds to the optimal transition duration which is automatically calculated according to the content height.

-If you wish to use a custom duration or easing, simply add a class to Collapse that transitions the `height` property:
+If you prefer to use a custom duration or easing, add a class to Collapse that transitions the `height` property:

 ```vue
 <Collapse :when="isExpanded" class="v-collapse">